 - Know what could be required for a mortgage

 As mentioned above, keep all paperwork if there is any chance of needing it later.
 It is better to have more than not enough!
 Keep the following paperwork together as they could be required for a mortgage or something else.

 - Divorce decree (all pages)

 - Equitable Distribution – if separate from above documents

 - Mortgage closing documents – may save money or time

-- Cancelled checks – to prove mortgage or other key payments made each month (don’t pay by cash!)
+- Cancelled checks – in case needed to prove mortgage or other key payments made each month (don’t pay by cash!)

 - Pictures – before throwing out pictures, see if they can be modified!
 Ok, not a mortgage thing but good tip!